rancher/docs/content/k3s/latest/en/configuration/_index.md

 Initial rootless support has been added but there are a series of significant usability issues surrounding it.
 We are releasing the initial support for those interested in rootless and hopefully some people can help to improve the usability.
 First ensure you have proper setup and support for user namespaces.
-Refer to the [requirements section](https://github.com/rootless-containers/rootlesskit#setup) in rootlesskit for instructions.
+Refer to the [requirements section](https://github.com/rootless-containers/rootlesskit#setup) in RootlessKit for instructions.
 In short, latest Ubuntu is your best bet for this to work.